samsquire/assembly/README.md

 You can speed up computation by doing things at the same time - paralellism.
 Amdahls law means the speedup expectation is limited by the serialised portion of the work.
 Thread safety by mutexes suffer from contention when used by lots of threads and restrict useful parallelism.
 Atomics and compare and swap are tools that also suffer from contention.

 Lock free algorithms don't use mutexes but use atomics or compare and swap.

+One CPU core cannot use the entirety of memory bandwidth but multiple threads can do lots more work.

 Here's a parallel version of this graph in assembly.
 Parallel control flow.